clening/MastodonPrivacyGuide/README.md

 This is both a guide & a general backgrounder/crash course on data protection law.

-It's primarily targeted at Mastodon instance owners (the folks who run the instances) and users, but much of the elements will likely also apply to other #fediverse services (Matrix, Misskey, Pleroma, Pixelfeed, etc.)
+It's primarily targeted at Mastodon instance owners (the folks who run the instances) and users, but much of the elements will likely also apply to other #fediverse services (Misskey, Pleroma, Pixelfeed, etc.)

 I am primarily considering this from the EU POV, so the citations will heavily skew towards the EU and UK General Data Protection Regulation [GDPR] (gdpr-info.eu) [^1].
 That said, if there's interest, I'll attempt to supplement this document for territorial-specific rules (maybe).